 6. DIY Fire Pits May Pose Risks

-You might also be deciding between building your own fire pit or having one professionally built.
+You might also be deciding between building your own fire pit or having one installed professionally.
 With the safety factors that are involved with a fire pit as well as the importance of having it built properly, it’s not worth the risk of trying to build something on your own.
 You could make a mistake that could be potentially dangerous.

 However, it’s not just DIY fire pits that you need to worry about.
 You should also be wary of contractors who have only built an occasional fire pit and don’t really have the experience.
 Instead seek out fire pit builders in Alexandria or Arlington, who have constructed numerous fire pits over the years and have lots of experience in what’s involved.